 Hello again, DC!
 If you’re wondering where your new amigo Judge Bud Green has been (awwwww), blame Pink Rabbit Collective!
 This Initiative 71 canna-brand’s delightful assortment of delivery gifts kept me locked in a happy, fuzzy haze for the past couple weeks.
 They generously allowed me to sample their excellent Gorilla Glue #4 Flower, an infused cookie, two vape cartridges, and a hash-dipped preroll.
 Hot damn!
 If you want to join the Collective (you do), you can find them online at www.pinkrabbitcollective.com or Follow them on Instagram.
+Oh!
+Collective members are also able to attend Pink Rabbit’s events, like their upcoming Danksgiving Celebration.

 The hash-dipped pre-roll was scrumptious.
 It stunk to high heaven and got me in trouble with wife and children when they returned to the house THREE DAYS later.
 Why don’t I dip everything I love in hash?